 Most people think in three layers:

-1. Basal needs at rest 2.
-Daily movement and exercise 3.
-Food intake compared with total daily use
+- Food intake compared with total daily use

 When intake stays below total daily use, you have a deficit.
 When intake matches use, that is maintenance.
 When intake is above use, that is a surplus.